About

 Dr Helen Jones trained at Guy’s Dental Hospital.
 She then worked in general dental practice and in hospitals both in the UK and in South Africa.
 She and her family returned to the UK in 1997 and she continued in general dental practice but became increasingly interested in Orthodontics.

 She is married and lives in Surrey.
 She has three sons ( one in Sydney, Australia, one in Boston, USA and one in Surrey) and six grandchildren.
-Fortunately she loves travelling and her other interests are tennis, yoga, gardening and the theatre.
+Fortunately she loves travelling and her other interests are tennis, gardening and the theatre.
+She is involved in village organisations and the parish church.

 During the last twenty years she has lectured both in the UK and internationally.
 These have included presentations to general practitioners, osteopaths and chiropractors.
 She gave her third presentation to the final year dental students at Guy’s campus, King’s Dental Institute on 8 May, 2017 “Beyond BDS – Exploring the Wider Role of Dentistry.”